-He is totally immersed in the world of opera, both as a fan and a scholar, and attends various performances, chiefly at New York Metropolitan Opera and New York City Opera.
+He is totally immersed in the world of opera, both as a fan and a scholar, and has seen performances in venues around the world such as New York’s Metropolitan Opera, Santa Fe Opera Festival and the Salzburg Festival.

 Music & Vision articles by Gregory Moomjy